viv-dev/notes/jenkins.md

 When running Windows Build machines that need to have Desktop access (e.g. testing graphical applications), the agent needs to be run from a powershell script on startup.
 The user running the agent also needs to have auto-login enabled.

-The following powershell script grants a cuser auto-login capabilities:
+The following powershell script grants a user auto-login capabilities:

 ```powershell
 $RegPath = "HKLM:\SOFTWARE\Microsoft\Windows NT\CurrentVersion\Winlogon"